The Dark Knight Rises (2012)

 - A brief scene of Selina escaping Blackgate;

-- A series of extended or omitted scenes showing how the city reacts to the burning Bat-signal on Gotham Bridge.
-Most significantly, Bane's army of mercenaries begins to panic and is demoralized;
+- A series of extended or omitted scenes showing the mercenaries seeing the burning Bat-signal on Gotham Bridge.

 - An extensive flashback sequence after Batman defeats Bane.
 Bane confesses that his devotion to Ra's Al Guhl stems from the League of Shadows rescuing him from the pit.
 A flashback scene then shows Ra's Al Guhl training Bane, who he has provided with a crude prototype mask to numb his pain;

 - A scene of Talia openly taking charge of the League of Shadows to form a convoy to detonate the neutron bomb.
 She then floods the reactor core and, as in the film, Fox tries to escape, though even the finished scenes of Fox in the film occur earlier in the script version;

 - A longer argument between Blake and the Army blockade on Gotham Bridge.
 Blake argues with the commanding officer, trying to convince him that Batman has returned and battle has broken out in the city streets.